vueller/validator/docs/guide/index.md

 # Introduction

-Universal Validator is a modern, framework-agnostic validation library designed to work seamlessly across different JavaScript environments.
-Whether you're building with vanilla JavaScript, Vue.js, React, or any other framework, Universal Validator provides a consistent and powerful validation experience.
+@vueller/validator is a modern, framework-agnostic validation library designed to work seamlessly across different JavaScript environments.
+Whether you're building with vanilla JavaScript, Vue.js, React, or any other framework, @vueller/validator provides a consistent and powerful validation experience.

 ## Key Features